mathesong/relfeas/README.md

 <img src="man/figures/README-EffectSizes-1.png" width="100%" />

-Note that the figure above, as well as the function to generate these figures, is inspired by the work of Kristoffer Magnusson, a.k.a.
+Note that the figure above, as well as the function to generate these figures and these alternative explanation metrics describing effect sizes, are inspired by the work of Kristoffer Magnusson, a.k.a.
 [R Psychologist](https://twitter.com/krstoffr), and his [interactive Cohen's D figure](http://rpsychologist.com/d3/cohend/) as well as his description of where [Cohen was wrong about overlap](http://rpsychologist.com/cohen-d-proportion-overlap).

 ### Other Examples